mementum/backtrader/README.rst

 When you use dark theme you need to change background for plotted value tags.

 2nd commit: Fix: In last Python versions collections.Iterable -> collections.abc.Iterable - to work with Python 3.11+

+3d commit: Fix: The set_view_interval, set_data_interval ... are removed.
+Now you can work with matplotlib > 3.6.x

 backtrader
 ==========